Clive Myrie: Career

 In February 2022, he travelled to Ukraine and was the anchor for BBC coverage of the 2022 Russian invasion of Ukraine.
 In one report on the invasion, Myrie stated that he and other journalists were staying in the city as "We all want to tell the story of this war, and we want to tell it accurately."
 On 8 March, he announced his return to the UK but promised he would return to the warzone.

 Myrie also presented part of the coverage of the death of Queen Elizabeth II as well as the Proclamation of accession of Charles III on BBC News and BBC World News.
-He presented Clive Myrie's Italian Road Trip in 2023.

 On 16 June 2023, Myrie hosted Have I Got News for You, for the fourth time, and poked fun at the past seven days’ new stories, particularly around former prime minister Boris Johnson.
 It was later claimed that he was "pulled" from that night's BBC News At Ten as a result.
 He later explained that the two shows had been just "too close" together.

 In July 2023, Myrie became the Pro Chancellor of the University of Bolton.

 He said "The University of Bolton in my home town is one of the most socially inclusive universities in the UK. ...
 In a world where trade, commerce and culture are becoming ever more connected, your experience of studying in a diverse environment will prove to be a source of strength for many years to come."
+Myrie is also Chancellor of the University of the Arts London (UAL), and attended his first graduation ceremony in that role at the Royal Festival Hall, London, on 16 July 2024.

+He presented Clive Myrie's Italian Road Trip, a travelogue series for the BBC, in 2023.
 In March 2024, the BBC announced Myrie's second travelogue series Clive Myrie’s Caribbean Adventure would air in 2024.
+In April 2024, the BBC announced that Myrie's travelogue series Clive Myrie’s African Adventure that aired in January–February 2026 where he visited cities such as Cape Town, Accra and Marrakesh.

 On 28 May 2024, Myrie was announced as the host of the BBC's election night coverage for the 2024 United Kingdom general election, alongside Laura Kuenssberg.
 He was also announced as the host for BBC's election night coverage for the 2024 United States presidential election.

-Myrie is also Chancellor of the University of the Arts London (UAL), and attended his first graduation ceremony in that role at the Royal Festival Hall, London, on 16 July 2024.

-In April 2024, the BBC announced that Myrie's travelogue series Clive Myrie’s African Adventures will air in 2026.
+In March 2026, he happened to be in Israel following the 2026 Israeli–United States strikes on Iran and Assassination of Ali Khamenei, ending up presenting the news channel and BBC One coverage as it unfolded from Tev Aviv.

 University of the Arts London incident

-In 2024, Myrie was filmed referring to an incident that occurred during a Q&A session on 25 September, at the University of the Arts London (UAL), where he had been recently appointed Chancellor.
+In 2024, Myrie was filmed referring to an incident that occurred during a Q&A session on 25 September at the University of the Arts London (UAL), where he had been recently appointed Chancellor.
 He was heckled by a pro-Palestine student, whom he later referred to as an "idiot" and a "lunatic" while using expletives.